-Update of submitted ORs that are part of GO Programmes is not possible by the Pls of the programmes, but requires the intervention of the SOC.
+Update of submitted ORs that are part of GO Programmes is not possible by the PIs of the programmes, but requires the intervention of the SOC.
 This intervention is possible under exceptional circumstances, e.g., when an update to the target ephemeris is required.
-In such cases the Pl should make the request for an update by sending an email to the ESA project scientist via the CHEOPS support desk (cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and the justification for them.
-All emails to the support desk should include the AO call and programme ID in their subject (e.g. AO-4: PR240007).
-Details on the steps required to update the OR will then be sent to the Pl.
+In such cases the PI should make the request for an update by sending an email to the ESA CHEOPS Project Scientist (cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and the justification for them.
+All emails to the support desk should include the specific AO Call / DP identifier and programme ID in their subject (e.g. "AO-5: PR250001" or "DP: PR450001").
+Details on the steps required to update the OR will then be sent to the PI.

-1.6 How to retrieve CHEOPS data
+How to retrieve CHEOPS data

 Once the observation for a given visit has been made, the data received on ground and processed by the Science Operations Centre in Geneva, the data will be made available via the CHEOPS archive browser.
-The PIs of the programme from which the visits originate will be notified by email that data can be downloaded.
+The PIs of the programme from which the visits originate will be notified by e-mail that data can be downloaded.
 The time from the end of the observation to notification is foreseen to be about three days.
 The CHEOPS archive browser is the unique interface to access CHEOPS data for visits that belong to a GO or DP programme.
 Science data taken with CHEOPS is subject to a proprietary period (see the Call document for details).
 Only the PI and the Co-I (if details are provided) listed in the Phase I proposal will be able to access the data - both will need credentials to log in.
 These credentials will be provided shortly after the announcement of the awards of CHEOPS observing time and are the same that are needed to access PHT2.

-2 CHEOPS instrument & operations
+CHEOPS instrument & operations